For aspiring and emerging singers who want to be confident and captivating performers

 Then hot spiced cider and apple juice will be served from the Wassail Bowl to warm you and bring you good cheer!
 Please feel free to dress up in wacky outfits and facepaint!

 There is no need to book for this event, just turn up.
-It will start at 3pm and the Wassail itself will be quite short so don't be late!
+It runs from 2-4pm and the Wassail itself will be quite short so don't be late!

 Location: Huxhams Cross Community orchard is by Huxhams Cross housing cluster, just off the A385, at the top of the hill between Dartington village and the South Devon Steiner School.
 It is walking or cycling distance from Totnes and Dartington.
 The buses 165 and 88 stop here.